YasasWeerasinghe/PowerBI_Dashboard/README.md

 ### 5. Create Visualizations

-- Design your dashboard by adding visualizations based on the imported data.
+- Designed the dashboard by adding visualizations based on the imported data.

 ### 6. Save and Publish to Power BI Service

-- Save your Power BI Desktop file (.pbix).
+- Saved the Power BI Desktop file (.pbix).

 - Publish the file to [Power BI Service](https://powerbi.microsoft.com/service/).